|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Danbury, NC 27016

 Hanging Rock features sheer cliffs and peaks of bare rock, quiet forests, cascading waterfalls and views of the Piedmont plateau that stretch for miles.
 The park offers cabins, camping, canoe and rowboat rental, education and events, exhibit hall, fishing, hiking, picnicking, rock climbing, swimming and a wheelchair-accessible pier.
+In 2014, the state transferred the Camp Sertoma 4-H Education Center property to Hanging Rock, which includes a campground, lodge, recreation hall, swimming pool, 13 cabins, equestrian barn and trails, mountain biking trails, chapel and athletic fields.
 Click on the photo for more information.

 Haw River State Park